-For the above reasons, the Commission finds that the proposed development, as conditioned, is consistent with Section 30253 of the Coastal Act and applicable portions of the Malibu LUP.
+For the above reasons, the Commission finds that the proposed development, as conditioned, is consistent with Section 30253 of the Coastal Act.

 E. Septic System.

 The proposed development includes the installation of an on-site septic system to provide sewage disposal consisting of a septic tank and leachfield.
 The Commission has recognized, in past permit actions, that the potential build-out of lots in the Malibu area and the resultant installation of septic systems may contribute to adverse health effects.
 Section 30231 of the Coastal Act states that: